The Benefits of Adult Counseling for Mental Health

-- Midlife transitions: Existential therapy techniques for identity reevaluation
+• Midlife transitions: Existential therapy strategies for values clarification and identity reevaluation [APA Dictionary]

 What Clinical Benefits Does Therapy for Adults Offer?